 Staunton, Virginia is another cool historic downtown to explore while visiting Shenandoah Valley.
 Start out at the visitor center located in the downtown and pick up a self-guided walking tour of the area.
 This will give you a better understanding of the town’s history.
 Take a walk over to the train station bridge and walk up the hill for a great view of the city.
 Don’t worry, it’s an easy walk.

 After walking around town, grab a quick lunch at The Depot Grille.
 It’s located in the old freight depot of the Staunton Train Station and is a family favorite.
 Kids will love drawing pictures that can be hung up on the walls of the restaurant.
 Afterwards, head over to Sunspot Studios and watch glass blowing demonstrations by local artisans as they make amazing glass creations.
 It’s really cool to see and free.

 Other fun activities in the area are the Woodrow Wilson Presidential Library & Museum and the living history museum at the Frontier Culture Museum.

 Charlottesville, Virginia & Monticello

-In Charolottesville, you will find a fun eight block historic downtown area.
+In Charlottesville, you will find a fun eight-block historic downtown area.
 It’s one of the longest pedestrian malls in the US.
 Perfect with kids because there are no cars to watch for while they run around the open areas.
-There is even a giant chalk board for the kids to draw while you hang out in the courtyard.
+There is even a giant chalkboard for the kids to draw while you hang out in the courtyard.
 Stroll through the shops, have a bite at one of the many restaurants, and listen to a concert.